computoms/computoms.github.io/src/computerarch/data.md

 	</tr>
 </table>

-More formally, the two's complement b of a binary number a encoded using n bits is the binary number such that a + b = 2^n with n the number of bits that encodes a and b.
-Thus, b = 2^n - a, and we can find our two special cases:
+More formally, the two's complement b of a binary number a encoded using n bits is the binary number such that $ a + b = 2^n $ with n the number of bits that encodes a and b.
+Thus, $ b = 2^n - a $, and we can find our two special cases:

 <table class="w3-table-all w3-hoverable">
 	<tr class="w3-green">